What is an F Test to Compare Two Variances?

 Step 3:Take the largest variance, and divide it by the smallest variance to get the f-value.
 For example, if your two variances were s1 = 2.5 and s2 = 9.4, divide 9.4 / 2.5 = 3.76.

 Why?
 Placing the largest variance on top will force the F-test into a right tailed test, which is much easier to calculate than a left-tailed test.

-Step 4:Compare the f-critical value in Step 4 with the f-value in Step 3.
-If the f-value is smaller than the f-critical value, you can reject the null hypothesis.
+Step 4:Compare your calculated value (Step 3) with the table f-value in Step 5.
+If the f-table value is smaller than the calculated value, you can reject the null hypothesis.

 F Test to Compare Two Variances in Excel

-If you have Excel on your computer, you can use Data Analysis to find variances.
+If you have Excel on your computer, you can use it to run an F Test to Compare Two Variances.
 If you have to do the calculations by hand, you can use Excel to check your work.
 Check out this short video: